1724851273/Capstone-Audio-Keyword-Spotting-with-Teacher-Student-Deep-Learning/README.md

 shown below:
 <img width="967" alt="image" src="https://github.com/1724851273/Capstone-Audio-Keyword-Spotting-with-Teacher-Student-Deep-Learning/assets/66252015/7a7a5d04-1ed1-4517-abe9-8e4fc0668097">

+## Data:
+Two primary datasets, the Qualcomm keyword speech dataset as the keywords and the LibriSpeech as the background, were utilized for the study.
+The Qualcomm Keyword Speech dataset contains 4,270 utterances of select English keywords: "Hey Android," "Hey Snapdragon," "Hi Galaxy," and "Hi Lumina," presented by 50 participants.
+For the study, the raw audio from this dataset was crucial in generating embeddings essential for the dimensionality reduction model.
+The LibriSpeech-100h-clean-audio dataset, a component of the larger LibriSpeech Automatic Speech Recognition (ASR) corpus, originates from the LibriVox initiative.
+This dataset provides 100 hours of clear English speech data files characterized by minimal background interference and consistent recording conditions.
+The recordings of this dataset served a dual purpose: they were instrumental in training and evaluating ASR models and also ensured enhancement of speech recognition and keyword spotting capabilities.
+To further refine the model's efficiency, recordings from this dataset acted as a backdrop during training, preventing unintended activations by commonly used daily phrases.

 ## Findings:
 The accuracy of the teacher model, which is Wav2Vec2 followed by a zero-shot DRL, on the background included training dataset was 93.93% and this is also the baseline of the student model, which is shown